-The modern slavery statement for 2022/23 is attached at Appendix 1.
+The modern slavery statement for 2024/25 is attached at Appendix 1.
 The statement includes:

 - Modern Slavery Act requirements

 - The Modern Slavery Charter

 - The standards we will meet and expect others we do business with to meet

 - Procurement and supply chains

 - How modern slavery links into our policies and plans

 - Training and awareness raising

 - Partnership working

+- 4.6 In 2023/24 The Local Government Association (LGA) launched a Modern Slavery Network for local authorities.
+The network provides an excellent space for sharing knowledge and increasing awareness of modern slavery trends and impacts as well as experiences around identifying and supporting victims.
+We are actively engaged in this work and cascade learning via our internal safeguarding leads group, aspire intranet resources, online learning and through engagement in key partnerships for example Chesterfield Community Safety Partnership and Safer Derbyshire.

-- 4.8 The statement will be reviewed annually and published on the council's website.
+- 4.7 The statement will be reviewed annually and published on the council's website.